 In the review of “There is no will but God’s” there is an interesting summary of the progression of the ego’s error:

 - I believe there is another will besides God’s.

 - Because of fear, I try to attack.

 - Because I attack, I fear my own eternal safety (thinking God will attack me for being an attacker).

 The solution is simply to recognize that none of this has occurred.
 Knock down the basic premise—realize there is no will but God’s—and the rest of the progression disappears.

-I like the way both ideas are applied to how I see the other people around me: “You stand with me in light, [name]” (2:3) and “It is God’s Will you are His Son, [name], and mine as well” (4:3).
-One night in our study group in Sedona we were studying Chapter 14, section V, “the Circle of Atonement.”
+I like the way both ideas are applied to how I see the other people around me: “You stand with me in light, [name]” (2:3) and “It is God’s will you are His Son, [name], and mine as well” (4:3).
+One night in our study group in Sedona we were studying Chapter 14, section VII, “the Circle of Atonement.”
 The whole section is about seeing other people as within the circle of peace, seeing them as included, or seeing them standing with me in light, as it is put here.
-In that section Jesus urges us, “Stand quietly within this circle, and attract all tortured minds to join with you in the safety of its peace and holiness” (T-14.V.8:6).
-It says that this is “the only purpose to which my teaching calls you” (T-14.V.9:9).
+In that section Jesus urges us, “Stand quietly within this circle, and attract all….tortured minds to join you in the safety of its peace and holiness” (T-14.VII.7:6-7).
+It says that this is “the only purpose to which my teaching calls you” (T-14.VII.8:10).

 Our only purpose here is to awaken everyone to the fact that they are included in God’s peace and safety because there is no other will than His.
 Imagine mentally greeting everyone you meet today by saying, “You stand with me in light.”
 What kind of effect would that have on you?
 Or on them?